dbt-labs/docs.getdbt.com/website/docs/tutorial/1c-setting-up-databricks.md

 A Databricks workspace is an environment for accessing all of your Databricks assets.
 The workspace organizes objects like notebooks, SQL Endpoints, clusters, etc into one place.

 Provide the name of your workspace and choose the appropriate AWS region and click on `Start Quickstart`.
 You might get the checkbox of `I have data in S3 that I want to query with Databricks`.
-You do not need to check this off for the purpose of our tutorial.
+You do not need to check this off for the purpose of this tutorial.

     <Lightbox src="/img/databricks_tutorial/images/setup_first_workspace.png" />